JithinJyothi95/InClassTask-1-Monitoring/README.md

 ## Test Result

-After the change, all containers came up successfully.
-The query-service passed its health check, and the frontend UI loaded the dashboards and services correctly via `localhost:8085`.
-HTTP 403 errors were resolved.
+After applying the fix, all containers started properly.
+The query-service became healthy, and SigNoz UI at `localhost:8085` began displaying traces, metrics, and service data.

 ## Conclusion

-The absence of the `query-service` was the root cause of failed API access.
-Adding it properly restored full functionality.
-This fix ensures SigNoz has a working backend to query ClickHouse and serve API responses to the frontend.
+The root cause of the application failure was a missing `query-service`.
+Once added and restarted, the SigNoz platform was able to fully boot and serve requests.